arduino/docs-content/content/learn/09.edge-ai/03.eac3-edge-ai-workflow/content.md

 Images offer a wide range of possible transformations.
 The most commonly used in Edge AI include slight rotation (typically ±15°), brightness and contrast adjustments, random crops, and horizontal flip (when it makes sense for the application).

 The transformations must be realistic.
-For example, for a product classifier on a shelf, rotating the image 180° would not make sense because products are always oriented upward.
+For instance, it would not make sense to rotate a product classifier on a shelf 180° because products are always oriented upward.

 #### Limitations of Data Augmentation